Disable Windows 10 Update in the Registry and with PowerShell

 You need some updates.

-Note that the Windows Update app won’t show the changed settings immediately.
-Even a Windows restart doesn’t change the setting.
-Only after I clicked Check for updates did the new configuration show up in the Advanced Options.
+after I clicked Check for updates did the new configuration show up in the Advanced Options.

 Windows Update is set to notify to download.